-Ms. Sampath recently served on the Executive Board of The California Employment Lawyers Association (CELA) for the past six years, the premier organization in California of employee rights advocates.
+Ms. Sampath recently served on the Executive Board of The California Employment Lawyers Association (CELA) for six years, the premier organization in California of employee rights advocates.
 She also served as President of the Foundation for Advocacy Inclusion and Resources (FAIR) from 2016-2018 and continues to serve on the FAIR board.

 In Salinda v.
 DIRECTV LLC (BC 475499; Los Angeles Superior Court), Ms. Sampath, along with her co-counsel Bernard Alexander, obtained a $1,178,000 jury verdict in a disability discrimination and failure to accommodate case.
 The court subsequently awarded Ms. Salinda $874,403.12 in attorneys' fees and costs.
 The Court of Appeal upheld the jury's verdict and court awarded fees; remanded the case to be tried for punitive damages and awarded Ms. Salinda attorneys' fees on appeal.
 The matter resolved before the next phase of the trial.